Assistant Professor of Clinical Science and Quantitative Psychology

 Dr. Timmons is also the founder and CEO of Colliga, a startup company funded through an NIMH STTR grant that uses technology, AI, and pervasive computing to build research tools for promoting health and wellbeing.

-Sierra Walters is a second-year doctoral student.
+Sierra Walters is a fourth-year clinical doctoral student at UT Austin.
 She received her B.S. in Psychology and Kinesiology & Health Sciences at the College of William & Mary.
 Sierra is interested in studying the impact of family relationships on child well-being, such as the effects of family stress and caregiver-child conflict on child development outcomes.
 She is also interested in utilizing data science, artificial intelligence, and mobile technology to develop innovative methodologies for conducting psychological research.

 Alyssa Carrasco is a current Co-Project Coordinator for the TIES lab.
 Alyssa is a recent graduate from the University of Texas at Austin and has a B.A in Psychology Honors and Plan II with a minor in sociology.
 After graduation, Alyssa is taking a gap year to explore her research interests in preparation for pursuing a Ph.D. in clinical psychology.
 She is passionate about utilizing research to address mental health disparities within historically marginalized communities and creating culturally responsive interventions.